Full Stack

 Customer: Social network operators and users requiring trust and privacy guarantees.

-What we did: Designed a machine learning framework addressing security threats and privacy leakage in social network data.
+What we did: Designed a ML framework addressing security threats and privacy leakage in social network data.

 Outcomes: Proposed and validated a cohesive framework integrating threat detection, anomaly scoring, and privacy-aware data handling.